Skip to content

 }

-Create a REST API proxy for the Amazon S3 service
+Create a REST API proxy for the S3 service

 Complete the following steps:

-Note: It's a best practice to use edge-optimized endpoints for public services that are accessed from the internet.
-Regional endpoints are used primarily for APIs that are accessed from within the same AWS Region.
+Note: It's a best practice to use edge-optimized endpoints for public services that client traffic accesses from the internet.
+If your client traffic accesses your APIs only from within the same AWS Region, then use Regional endpoints.

 Create GET method for the root resource